 Discover Inspiring Women in Science: Barbara McClintock

 We all know Marie Curie, the first woman to win a Nobel Prize for pioneering research on radioactivity.
 But there are many more women scientists, mathematicians, and engineers who have made incredible advances in their fields.
 Beyond Curie is a celebration of 40 of these amazing women in STEM fields, including 16 Nobel Peace Prize winners.
-Each one has overcame countless challenges in the pursuit of knowledge, understanding, and impact.
-Use these posters to share their stories and inspire your students to consider field in STEM.
+Each one has overcome countless challenges in the pursuit of knowledge, understanding, and impact.
+Use these posters to share their stories and inspire your students to consider a field in STEM.
 Pair this activity with a poster of Barbara McClintock.

 Ag Across America